pribug/RNA-seq-data-processing-pipeline/README.md

-# RNA-seq-processing-pipeline
+# RNA-seq-data-processing-pipeline

-End-to-end rna-seq data processing pipeline using FASTQC, Trimmomatic, HISAT2, and featureCounts on human CAR-T dataset.
+Rna-seq data processing pipeline using FASTQC, Trimmomatic, HISAT2, and featureCounts on human CAR-T dataset.